Dairy Cow Isopods are arguably the go-to species for beginners and experienced keepers alike.

 To be able to achieve a minimum substrate depth and have ventilation holes on the side that are out of reach from the isopods, you’ll need a box of about shoebox size or more.

-Naturally, a dedicated vivarium ecosystem or large plant terrarium setup should have everything a Dairy Cow
+Naturally, a dedicated vivarium ecosystem or large plant terrarium setup should have everything a Dairy Cow Isopod population needs to thrive – especially larger containers where they have lots of space and nutrition to enjoy.

 Substrate

-In a bioactive setup, I always run with a variation of the tried-and-tested ABG mix.
+In a bioactive setup, I always run with a well-balanced tropical blend with plenty of moisture retention, aeration, and drainage.

-Being a well-balanced tropical blend with plenty of moisture retention, aeration, and drainage.
-It has everything you need to support a healthy plant biome and all your microfauna custodians.
+A version of ABG mix will have everything you need to support a healthy plant biome and all your microfauna custodians.

 Also, I like to always include the addition of earthworm castings as organic nutrients for plants and microfauna.